Grivn/phalanx/README.md

 [4] Kelkar M, Zhang F, Goldfeder S, et al. Order-fairness for byzantine consensus[C]//Annual International Cryptology Conference.
 Springer, Cham, 2020: 451-480.
 <div id="refer-anchor-5"></div>
 [5] Zhang Y, Setty S, Chen Q, et al. Byzantine Ordered Consensus without Byzantine Oligarchy[C]//14th {USENIX} Symposium on Operating Systems Design and Implementation ({OSDI} 20).
 2020: 633-649.

-## Background
-The development of BFT protocols, the importance for order-fairness property, and some research on it.

-## Phalanx Phase
-### Overview

-### Roles
-#### Proposer
-The proposer would like to generate *command* with the transactions it has received.

-#### Replica
-Each replica in phalanx cluster has a *private-order* for the commands.
-The private-order could be different from each other.

-### Private-Order Protocol
-We can regard it as a fixed-leader BFT cluster in which we use a byzantine quorum system here to detect *fork-attack*.

-#### Pre-Order
-While receiving a command from clients, the replica will assign a specific sequence number for it and generate pre-order to notify other participants.
-- <PRE-ORDER i, n, d, command-d, pre-d, t>

-#### Vote
-While receiving a pre-order from other replica, verify it according to sequence number.
-We should make sure that the sequence number is increasing one by one, and then, send a signed vote back if the pre-order is valid.
-- <VOTE i, d, sig>

-#### Order
-The node waiting for quorum votes about its pre-order.
-If the votes has reached quorum size, aggregate them and generate a quorum-cert (QC) for pre-order, and broadcast order message.
-The node received order message would store it by order.
-- <ORDER i, n, d, command-d, t, QC>

-### Consensus
-Interfaces for phalanx protocol that we could use them to make a traditional synchronous BFT protocol achieve *order-fairness* property.

-#### Generator
-It is used to generate a phalanx-proposal.
-The proposal here has a determined size.

-#### Verifier
-It could be used to verify the validation of each proposal, including the aggregated signature and the sequential order the global consensus has found.

-### Executor
-It is used to execute the phalanx-proposal after the BFT consensus.
-We should find the query stream at first which indicates the partial orders we should commit.
-When we execute phalanx proposals, we would generate a fairness order for the commands.

-#### Status

-##### correct sequenced command (CSC)

-##### quorum sequenced command (QSC)

-##### waiting command

-##### leaf command

-##### committed command

-### Proof
-Proof for properties, safety, liveness and order-fairness.
-#### Safety
-##### safety of private-order

-##### safety of consensus

-#### Liveness
-##### liveness of private-order
-##### liveness of consensus

-#### Order-Fairness
-##### order fairness
-##### limited order correctness

-### Involution